 "Nominee's Last Name_Department_Frolander.pdf", and upload it through the nomination form.

-- A letter of nomination from the student’s graduate program director or unit chair/head in which the nominee has been employed as a GTA.
+- A letter of nomination from the nominees’s graduate program director or unit chair/head in which the nominee has been employed as a GTA.
 The letter should address how the student demonstrated outstanding teaching and excellent professional interaction with faculty and students during their GTA tenure.

 - Up to two additional letters of support.
 Signed and unsigned comments solicited and received as part of the teaching evaluation process are not admissible.